 If you receive general category income in a later year, you must recharacterize all or part of that income as passive category income and certain income re-sourced by treaty in that later year.
-See the example under Recharacterization of income on page 18.
+See the example under Recapture of separate limitation loss accounts on page 18.